 For tips for putting together your application, click on this link.

-If you lump it all together, though, the price is steep, and depending on where the medical school is, the cost of attendance can be even more expensive.
+The price is high if you combine everything.
+Depending on the location of the medical school, the cost of attending can be even higher.
 An American education is more expensive than an international one, even if the education itself is comparable.
 So, read below to find out just how different costly types of medical school can be.

 We will look at three different categories of medical school; American, International, and Caribbean.
 Before we begin, it’s important to note that these are broad categories, and there is some variance within each.
 To get better medical school cost information, make sure you reach out to the individual school you are interested in directly.

 The government subsidizes public medical schools.
 Thus a prospective medical student will find public attendance costs much cheaper than their private school cohorts.
-With prestigious institutions, including UCLA, the University of Washington, and the University of Virginia, public medical schools produce some of the brightest doctors in the world.
+Public medical schools like UCLA, University of Washington, and University of Virginia have top-notch institutions that train brilliant doctors.
 They do so at a better rate than private schools.

 However, in-state vs. out-of-state medical school tuition is something to think about.
 Attending a Med School not in your state is much more expensive.